intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm-intel.rst

 Patch and Merge Flow
 ====================

-This chart describes the flow of patches to drm-intel branches, and the merge flow of the commits to :ref:`drm` and :ref:`upstream`.
+This chart describes the flow of patches to drm-intel and drm-xe branches, and the merge flow of the commits to :ref:`drm` and :ref:`upstream`.

 .. plantuml:: drm-intel-xe-branch-flow.puml